Cangjie-backup-Center/prism4cj/prism/README.md

     this.defaultFontColor = a.getDefaultFontColor()
     let b :IterableIterator<PrismNodesParseRes> = a.getListColor().values()
     let ret =  b.next()
-    this.list.add(ret.value as PrismNodesParseRes)
+    this.list.push(ret.value as PrismNodesParseRes)
     while (!ret.done){
       ret = b.next()
       if(!ret.done){
-        this.list.add(ret.value as PrismNodesParseRes)
+        this.list.push(ret.value as PrismNodesParseRes)
       }
     }
   }